hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 You can login there using the same method you used for the wallet (either username if using the default insecure test authentication, or through Auth0 if configured).

-In case the page doesn't load after the login, please make sure that your local firewall rules allow you to proxy the JSON API endpoint running outside of Docker through the NGINX container that serves the UIs.
+In case the page doesn't load after the login, please make sure that your local firewall rules allow you to proxy the HTTP Ledger API endpoint running outside of Docker through the NGINX container that serves the UIs.
 On Linux, you can try the following command to update the firewall rules if you're using iptables: ::

   sudo iptables -A INPUT -i docker0 -p tcp -m tcp --dport 7575:7575 -j ACCEPT